magomimmo/modern-cljs/doc/tutorial-14.md

 ```

 If you did not stop the `cljsbuild` auto compilation from the previous
-run you should see the CLJS/Google Closure Compiler running again to
+run, you should see the CLJS compiler producing the `modern.js` script
-produce the optimized `modern.js` script file.
+file.

 Reload the [shopping.html][3].
 You should now see the Ajax version of
 the Shopping Calculator working again as expected.